Eric Garner 2014: Scanner Access and Police Accountability

 NYPD implements full encryption, ending public monitoring

-The Eric Garner case illustrates a pattern that has played out across the country: the very moments that spark public demand for police accountability are also the moments that demonstrate why scanner access matters.
+The Eric Garner case is part of a pattern: the moments that most demand police accountability are also the moments when scanner access matters most.

-• Ferguson, 2014: Scanner access helped journalists cover police response to protests
+• In Ferguson in 2014, scanner access helped journalists cover police responses to protests.

-In each case, open scanner access provided independent information that contributed to public understanding of police activity.
-As more departments encrypt, this independent information source disappears.
+In each case, open radio provided independent information that shaped public understanding of police activity.
+As more departments encrypt, that independent source disappears.

 What encryption eliminates from public discourse

-Police departments that encrypt their communications often frame the choice as a technical or security decision.
-But the Eric Garner case demonstrates that it's fundamentally an accountability decision.
+Police departments typically frame encryption as a technical or security decision.
+The Eric Garner case shows it is an accountability decision.

 When police radios are encrypted:

-• The public's ability to independently understand police activity is eliminated
+• The public loses the ability to independently monitor police activity

-• Journalists must rely on official statements rather than real-time information
+• Journalists rely on official statements rather than real-time information

 • Community monitoring becomes impossible

-• Historical records of communications are controlled solely by police
+• Records of police communications are controlled solely by the department

 These are not abstract concerns.
-They are the concrete mechanisms that enabled comprehensive coverage of incidents like Eric Garner's death.
-Without open scanner access, future cases will unfold in an information environment controlled entirely by police.
+They are the specific mechanisms that made thorough coverage of Garner's death possible.
+Without open scanner access, future incidents will unfold in an information environment controlled entirely by police.

-Eric Garner's death sparked a movement and changed how millions of Americans think about policing.
-Part of what made that possible was the open information environment that allowed journalists, community members, and civil rights advocates to document, verify, and discuss what happened.
+Eric Garner's death changed how millions of Americans think about policing.
+That shift was possible in part because the open information environment let journalists, community members, and civil rights advocates document, verify, and discuss what happened in real time.

 Take Action for Transparency